SharePoint/sp-dev-docs/docs/apis/migration-content-package.md

 Migration API supports importing files with sizes up to 15 GB (the limit set by SharePoint).

-For the best performance, keep package size under 250 MB or 250 items.
+For the best performance, keep the package size under 250 MB or 250 items.

 For larger files, create a package for the individual file.